Know someone looking for a job? Come to the Tulsa World Career Fair

+More than 60 employers with jobs to fill will be at Thursday’s Tulsa World Career Fair.
+They are hiring for customer service, sales, manufacturing, administrative, trucking and more.

-The Tulsa World Media Co. is hosting the fair from 10 a.m. to 4 p.m. on Thursday.
+The fair is from 10 a.m. to 4 p.m.
+Thursday.
 It is free and open to the public.

-More than 60 employers with jobs to fill will be in attendance.
-They are hiring for customer service, sales, manufacturing, administrative, trucking and more.

 “For years, Tulsa World Media Co. has hosted Tulsa’s largest career fair,” said Bernie Heller, Tulsa World Media Co. president.
 “By providing a space where companies with positions can connect with job seekers, everyone wins.”